GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

       --build-concurrency=-1: Number of concurrently running builds.
 Set to 0 to run all builds in parallel.
 Doesn't violate build order among dependencies.
-      --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --cleanup=true: Delete deployments after dev or debug mode is interrupted -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --detect-minikube=true: Use heuristics to detect a minikube cluster -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!
+      --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --check-cluster-node-platforms=true: When set to true, images are built for the target platforms matching the active kubernetes cluster node platforms.
+Enabled by default for `dev`, `debug` and `run`
+      --cleanup=true: Delete deployments after dev or debug mode is interrupted --cloud-run-location='': The GCP Region to deploy Cloud Run services to --cloud-run-project='': The GCP Project ID or Project Number to deploy for Cloud Run -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --detect-minikube=true: Use heuristics to detect a minikube cluster --disable-multi-platform-build=true: When set to true, forces only single platform image builds even when multiple target platforms are specified.
+Enabled by default for `dev` and `debug` modes, to keep dev-loop fast
+      --enable-platform-node-affinity=true: If true, when deploying to a mixed node cluster, skaffold will add platform (os/arch) node affinity definition to rendered manifests based on the image platforms
+  -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file
+      --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!
       --hydration-dir='.kpt-pipeline': The directory to where the (kpt) hydration takes place.
 Default to a hidden directory .kpt-pipeline.